neelguha/legal-ml-datasets/README.md

 ## Task agnostic datasets
 These datasets can be used for pretraining larger models.
 Alternatively, you cause them to construct artificial tasks.

 - [Caselaw Access Project](https://case.law/): all official, book-published United States case law.
+A processed version of the dataset is available on Huggingface [here](https://huggingface.co/datasets/TeraflopAI/Caselaw_Access_Project).
 - [Legifrance](https://www.legifrance.gouv.fr/): a French legal publisher providing access to law codes and legal decisions.
 Requires scraping ([Paper](http://ceur-ws.org/Vol-2645/paper2.pdf)).
 - [US Supreme Court Database](http://scdb.wustl.edu/): information about every case decided by the US Supreme Court between 1791 and today.
 - [European Parliment Proceedings](https://www.statmt.org/europarl/): Parallel text of the proceedings of the European Parliment, collected in 11 languages.